Electropoise

-The Electropoise was a fake medical instrument patented and sold in the United States of America by Hercules Sanche, who also invented and sold other later fake instruments later termed as "electroquackery" such as the "Oxydonor" to remedy a range of ailments.
+The Electropoise was a fake medical instrument patented and sold in the United States of America by Hercules Sanche, who also invented and sold other fake instruments which were later termed as "electroquackery" and included such devices as the "Oxydonor" which were claimed to remedy a range of ailments.

 History

 The instruments were widely advertised in popular magazines and the company, Electrolibration, opened numerous offices far from their headquarters in Birmingham, Alabama including New York and London.
 The President of Electropoise, John N. Webb, admitting that he was not a man of science stated that his hands were full handling the business.
 It was sold for about twenty-five dollars.
 Other successors like Oxydonor were sold at ten to thirty dollars.
 Even during its heyday, a period when electricity was viewed with awe, some physicians called attention to the nature of the fraud but their efforts had little impact on the advertisement and sale.
-A letter to the editor of the Journal of the American Medical Association in 1897 by a physician named George N. Kreider states that "One of the most glaring frauds of this decade has been an appliance known as 'Electropoise,' advertised in Harper's Monthly and other leading publications" and promoted by a W.H.De Puy, editor of the New York Christian Advocate.
+A letter to the editor of the Journal of the American Medical Association in 1897 by a physician named George N. Kreider states that "One of the most glaring frauds of this decade has been an appliance known as 'Electropoise,' advertised in Harper's Monthly and other leading publications" and promoted by a W.H.
+De Puy, editor of the New York Christian Advocate.

 N.C.
-Morse, a physician, tried investigating the instrument and wrote: I have had it sawed into sections and alas, like the goose that laid the golden egg of fable fame, there is nothing in the carcass!
+Morse, a physician, tried investigating the instrument and wrote: "I have had it sawed into sections and alas, like the goose that laid the golden egg of fable fame, there is nothing in the carcass!"
 Another physician named Harding wrote in 1930 that the pricing of such devices helped in selling the remedy which may have had a placebo effect.
 The advertisement was clever in claiming that it enhanced the body's natural healing ability.
 The Electropoise, it claimed: